How Do I Become A Hillsboro Farmers’ Markets (HFM) Vendor?

 Does HFM Receive City Or State Funding To Operate Its Markets?

-No, HFM is a 501(c) 6 not-for-profit organization operated by paid staff and governed by an all-volunteer board of directors.
-The organization is funded through vendor fees, the generous support of market sponsors, and invaluable hours of volunteer time.
+No. The organization is funded through vendor fees, the generous support of market sponsors, and invaluable hours of volunteer time.
 Hillsboro Farmers’ Markets receives no regular city, state, or federal funding although the City of Hillsboro has provided small sponsorships to show their support.

 Does HFM Operate All The Farmers’ Markets In Hillsboro?